 On average, 20 percent of employee time on the job is spent looking for information or contact information to complete a task.
 Companies with solid internal communications can avoid this waste of time and productivity by giving employees a transparent chain of command for questions and easy access to information pertinent to their jobs.
 An employee should not have to ask top-level management for everything.
 The best strategy is to delegate and let employees access the information they need to do their jobs independently.

 Employee retention rates increase when staff members feel “in the loop.”
-If an employee is missing a critical piece of information for a project because of poor communication, they get frustrated, leaving the company.
+If an employee is missing a critical piece of information for a project because of poor communication, they get frustrated and leave the company.
 Improve your contacts, and it can help you keep more employees.

 Here are some additional ways you can improve internal communications: